Ulcerating tumours are also known as fungating wounds, malignant wounds or ulcerating wounds.

 For some people, an ulcerating tumour is the most upsetting aspect of their cancer.

 How the wound affects you will depend on where it is on your body.
-It can greatly affect how you feel about yourself if it’s very visible to other people – for example, on your face.
+It can greatly affect how you feel about yourself if it’s very visible, such as on your face.

 A wound near a joint or armpit can affect how you move.
 And wounds on or near the genitals or breasts might make you feel embarrassed, especially when a doctor or nurse is examining or treating you.

 A few people find having an ulcerating tumour so distressing that they refuse to accept it's there.
 They feel the best way to deal with it is to ignore it.
-Sometimes people leave their wound so long that by the time they do see a doctor, little can be done to control it.
+Sometimes people leave their wound so long that by the time they do see a doctor, it is more difficult to control.

 But it’s possible to manage the symptoms of these wounds so that they are easier to live with.